One of the most amazing tourist destinations in the world is undoubtedly the Taj Mahal.

 The place has a very accessible entry cost and there are no fixed timetables, but it is best to make your visit during the early hours of the morning, so you will avoid the intense heat and multitude.

-6 things that this amazing place has and that are worth knowing in person are the following:
+6 things that this amazing place has and that is worth knowing in person are the following:

 The Taj Mahal transforms during the day

-Like an enchanted tale, the colors of the Taj Mahal change during the day.
+Like an enchanting tale, the colors of the Taj Mahal change during the day.